Checkpoint 1

 Task 1.4

-Study the motion controller in mbot/mbot_autonomy/src/mbot/motion_controller.cpp.
-This program will run on the Jetson Nano.
+Study the motion controller in mbot_autonomy/src/mbot/diff_motion_controller.cpp.
+This program will run on the Raspberry Pi.
 The stock controller implements basic PID waypoint following, which is sufficient to follow a given path, although it may be wise to implement a more advanced motion controller such as carrot following or smooth pursuit.

 Describe and document your motion control algorithm for getting between waypoints.